Rashid bin Matar Al Qasimi: Accusations of piracy

-It was under Rashid's reign that the first accusations of piracy were leveled against the Al Qasimi by the British, an incident in 1777 where Al Qasimi forces attacked and boarded an East India Company vessel.
-In responding to the British complaint, Rashid pointed out that the ship was running the colours of the Sultan of Muscat, with whom he was at war and therefore the taking of the ship was an acceptable act of war.
+The first accusations by the British of piracy occurred after an incident in 1778 where Qawasim forces attacked and boarded an East India Company vessel.
+In responding to the British complaint, Rashid bin Matar, who still held nominal authority, pointed out that the ship was running the colours of the Sultan of Muscat, with whom he was at war and therefore the taking of the ship was an acceptable act of war.
+In fact, the Omani flagged ship taken by the Qawasim, only on being overwhelmed, ran up British colours.